 Joint Injections

-Injection therapy at Crushes Manor Clinic will consist of two appointments; one for the assessment of your condition and discussion as to whether an injection is appropriate and one for the actual injection.
+Injection therapy at Crushes Manor Clinic may consist of two appointments; one for the assessment of your condition and discussion as to whether an injection is appropriate and one for the actual injection.

 How do I go about getting an injection at Crushes Manor Clinic?

-Our physiotherapists are independent prescribers.
-After a full and thorough assessment of your condition, if an injection is felt to be the appropriate course of treatment, you will be given a private prescription for the medication.
+After a full and thorough assessment of your condition, if an injection is felt to be the appropriate course of treatment, you will be administered the injection.

 What is a corticosteroid injection?